sylvaindecout/cassandra-basics/README.md

 # cassandra-basics

 Basic example of data modelling and implementation for Cassandra, including:
- - SASI
+ - SASI (to allow complex queries, such as contains, suffix, etc.)
- - Materialized views
+ - Materialized views (not recommended since it increases write time)
  - Range queries
  - Table with TTL
+ - Batch statements (to ensure consistence between tables)

 ## Business data model